cecileung1208/Stock-Market-Trend-Analysis/README.md

   * Determine the opening price for the first day of the year and the closing price for the last day of the year to calculate price change and % price change.
 * Write a VBA script that displays the following:
   * Stock Ticker Symbol
-  * Annual Price Change
+  * Yearly Price Change
-  * Annual % Price Change
+  * Yearly % Price Change
-  * Annual total stock volume.
+  * Yearly total stock volume.
+  * Apply Conditional Formatting to the Yearly Price Change
 * Upon successfully displaying the above information, write another VBA script based on the results to determine the following:
-  * Greatest annual increase in percent price change
+  * Yearly annual increase in percent price change
-  * Greatest annual decrease in ppercent price change
+  * Yearly annual decrease in ppercent price change
-  * Greatest annual total volume.
+  * Yearly annual total volume.
 * Repeat process for the Multiple Year Stock Data.